Zidani Most: Bridges

 1914 panorama of Zidani Most before the construction of the new railroad bridge.
 The Savinja flows to Zidani Most from the north (right).
 The Sava flows from the west (back).

 A bridge already crossed the Sava in the area in 20 BC, in the Roman period, linking the towns of Emona, Celeia, and Neviodunum.
 The current road stone bridge over the Savinja was built by order of Archduke John of Austria in 1824–26 following plans by the engineer Friedrich Byloff and linked the town of Celje and the Lower Sava Valley.
 The old railroad bridge that still stands was built in 1846–49 from 1,260 stone blocks to the plans of the engineer Eduard Heider.
 Its construction was technically very demanding, because it had to follow a curve.
 Similarly technically demanding was the construction of the new reinforced concrete railroad bridge, built by the Slavec company from Kranj in 1929–30.

 Church

 The local church, built in the eastern part of the settlement known as Vila, is dedicated to the Sacred Heart of Jesus and belongs to the Parish of Marija Širje.
 It was built in 1920.

+Transportation

+Zidani Most is connected by rail with the Zidani Most railway station.